rhysbalevicius/hierarchical-bit-vector/README.md

 A hierarchical bit vector (HBV) C++ addon for node.js.

 An HBV is a data structure for storing sets of integers where the largest possible element is known a priori.
-For sparse sets, eumerating the elements of an HBV is more performant than that of a standard bit vector.
+For sparse sets, enumerating the elements of an HBV is more performant than that of a standard bit vector.

 For a more detailed look at HBVs, see the paper written by [Glenn & Blinkley](https://pdfs.semanticscholar.org/1137/5bc624d5b2a8cd5444e01dac8a836ed2ebde.pdf).